-Type of auditors' report issued: Unm odified Internal control over fina ncial reporting: Material weakness(es) identified? yes X no Significant deficiency to be material weakne (s) identified that are not considered esses? yes X none reported Noncompliance material to financial statemetns noted? yes X no gs disclosed that are required to be reported with section 515(d)(2) of the Uniform Guidance? yes X no FEDERAL AWARDS Internal control over maj or programs: Material weakness(es) identified? yes X no Significant deficiency to be material weakne (s) identified that are not considered esses? yes X none reported Type of auditors' report issued on compliance for major programs: Unm odified sed that are required to be reported in 200.516(a) of the Uniform Guidance? yes X no IDENTIFICATION OF MAJOR PROGRAMS AL NUMBER NAME OF FEDERAL PROGRAM CLUSTER 84.181 84.425 Special Education - Grants for Infants and Families Education Stabilization Fund Dollar threshold used to distinguish between type A and B programs \$750 ,000 Auditee qualified as low- risk auditee?
+Type of auditors' report issued: Unmo odified Internal control over fina ncial reporting: Material weakness(es s) identified? yes X no Significant deficiency to be material weakness v(s) identified that are not considered esses? yes X none reported Noncompliance material to financial statemetns noted? yes X no Any GAGAS audit findings disclosed that are required to be reported reported in accordance with section $515(d)(2)$ of the Uniform Guidance? yes X no FEDERAL AWARDS Internal control over maj or programs: Material weakness(es s) identified? yes X no Significant deficiency to be material weakn v(s) identified that are not considered esses? yes X none reported Type of auditors' report issued on compliance for major programs: Unmo odified osed that are required to be reported in 200.516(a) of the Uniform Guidance? yes X no IDENTIFICATION O F MAJOR PROGRAMS AL NUMBER NAME OF FEDERAL PROGRAM CLUSTER 84.027 & 84.173 84.425 Special Education Cluster (IDEA) Education Stabilization Fund Dollar threshold used to distinguish between type A and B programs ,000 Auditee qualified as low r-risk auditee?
 X yes no